 I normally don’t care for sandwiches for supper because when we were little, sandwiches were what we had when we didn’t have anything “good” to eat.
 Sandwiches were a backup plan or a budget fall back.
 This is not one of those sandwiches.
-This is a hot, hearty, and flavorful sandwich that leaves you feeling as if you’d just ate A MEAL!
+Banjo Pickers are a hot, hearty, and flavorful sandwich that leaves you feeling as if you’d just ate A MEAL!

 A little background on the Banjo Picker: There is this restaurant in Decatur, Alabama called “The Brick” that I hardly ever get to go to.
 It is a sandwich place in a brownstone building downtown and everything they serve is wonderful.
 My favorite sandwich on the menu is the “5 Finger Banjo Picker”.
 Since I don’t get to go there as often as I’d like (I’m doing good to make it out once a year!)
 I have to make my own version at home.
 While my Banjo Picker is a little different, it’s every bit as good to me and I know you’ll enjoy it as much as I do.
 So I hope you get to make this at home soon and next time you find yourself around Decatur, Alabama you can stop in at The Brick and compare!